Skip to main content

 Figure 6.88 shows glaucophane, a blue sodic amphibole, that has the general formula Na2Al2Si8O22(OH)2.
 Its presence is often associated with rocks formed in subduction zones under high pressures and moderate temperatures.
 Other Ca-free amphiboles (anthophyllite, gedrite, cummingtonite, and grunerite) are found in metamorphic rocks and occasionally in extrusive igneous rocks.
 Tremolite is common in high-temperature marbles.
 As with some other silicates found in marbles, identifying it may be difficult because of its inconspicuous white color.
 See Figure 6.85, above.

-This page titled 6.4.8: Amphiboles is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 6.4.8: Amphiboles is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.